Active Serial Killers In The U.s. 2024

 1. Enhance Data Collection and Sharing:

-• Standardize data collection protocols across different law enforcement agencies to ensure that information is consistent and easily shared.
+• Standardize data collection protocols across different law enforcement agencies to see to it that information is consistent and easily shared.

 • Invest in advanced data analytics tools that can identify patterns and connections between seemingly unrelated cases.

-• Promote the use of ViCAP and other national databases to facilitate the exchange of information on violent crimes.
+• Promote the use of ViCAP and other national databases to make easier the exchange of information on violent crimes.

-• Emphasize the importance of complete and accurate reporting of missing persons cases, as these can often be the first indication of a serial killer's activity.
+• highlight the importance of complete and accurate reporting of missing persons cases, as these can often be the first indication of a serial killer's activity.

 2. Strengthen Forensic Capabilities:

-• Provide law enforcement agencies with access to state-of-the-art forensic technologies, including DNA analysis, digital forensics, and trace evidence analysis.
+• Provide law enforcement agencies with access to leading forensic technologies, including DNA analysis, digital forensics, and trace evidence analysis.

 • Train forensic scientists and investigators on the latest techniques for collecting and analyzing evidence from crime scenes.